KRM7/gapp/docs/miscellaneous.md

 ```

 The specified thread count should be between 1 and the number of hardware threads.
-Numbers larger than the number of hardware threads can be set, but they will likely
+Values larger than the number of hardware threads can be used, but they will likely
 lead to worse performance.
 If 0 is specified, it will be ignored and a single thread
 will be used instead.